Sarvagna-Srinand/Weighted-Polygon-Optimization/README.md

 - Ensure the polygon has at most 1000 vertices
 - Account for points forming clusters based on adjacency (shared sides)

+## Algorithm Designed and Implemented by:
+   -Brajesh
+   -Harshit
+   -Mahaswin
+   -Tanmay
+   -Nakshatra

 ## Approach

 Our solution uses a combination of cluster analysis and dynamic programming: